 - Campers exhibiting signs of illness will not be permitted.

-- The rental of tents and yurts are not permitted.
+- The rental of semi-permanent and permanent tents, as well as yurts, is permitted.

-- All public services, such as interpretation services, children's programming and community-based programming, must be postponed.
+- All other public services, such as interpretation services and community-based programming, must be postponed.

 For additional information, please call the Business Response Team at 1-844-800-8688 or email firstname.lastname@example.org.